wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 **Place the LLM reranker and the catalogue at where the agent can find them.**
 1. Catalogue MUST be at data/catalog.jsonl.
-2. LLM Reranker MUST be assets/model/Qwen3-Reranker-0.6B.
+2. LLM Reranker MUST be at assets/model/Qwen3-Reranker-0.6B.
 Download the asset folder from this link: https://drive.google.com/file/d/1kJFmS0nLtYqNbjBJdxPPKW22FuvaNYaJ/view?usp=sharing.

+Alternatively, you may download from Huggingface: https://huggingface.co/Qwen/Qwen3-Reranker-0.6B and place the model at the correct directory.

 If the model is missing the agent degrades silently to lexical-only ranking.

 The catalog and public sessions are already included under `data/`.
 If you